sdiehl/stephendiehl.com/posts/category1.md

 ### Categories

-A *category* is defined as a collection of three things:
+A *category* is a construction with three things:

 1. A collection of **objects**.
 2. A collection of **morphisms**.